JacksonBurns/astartes/README.md

 | Cheminformatics sample set partitioning with `astartes` | [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JacksonBurns/astartes/main?labpath=examples%2FRDB7_barrier_prediction_example.ipynb) |

 ### Rational Splitting Algorithms
-While much machine learning is done with a random choice between training/test/validation data, an alternative is the use of so-called "rational" splitting algorithms.
+While much machine learning is done with a random choice between training/validation/test data, an alternative is the use of so-called "rational" splitting algorithms.
 These approaches use some similarity-based algorithm to divide data into sets.
 Some of these algorithms include Kennard-Stone, minimal test set dissimilarity, and sphere exclusion algorithms [as discussed by Tropsha et. al](https://pubs.acs.org/doi/pdf/10.1021/ci300338w) as well as the OptiSim as discussed in [Applied Chemoinformatics: Achievements and Future Opportunities](https://www.wiley.com/en-us/Applied+Chemoinformatics%3A+Achievements+and+Future+Opportunities-p-9783527806546).
-Some clustering-based splitting techniques have also been introduced, such as [DBSCAN](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.1016.890&rep=rep1&type=pdf).
+Some clustering-based splitting techniques have also been incorporated, such as [DBSCAN](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.1016.890&rep=rep1&type=pdf).

 There are two broad categories of sampling algorithms implemented in `astartes`: extrapolative and interpolative.
-The former will force your model to predict on out-of-sample data, effectively asking a 'harder question' than interpolative sampling.
+The former will force your model to predict on out-of-sample data, which creates a more challenging task than interpolative sampling.
 See the table below for all of the sampling approaches currently implemented in `astartes`, as well as the hyperparameters that each algorithm accepts (which are passed in with `hopts`) and a helpful reference for understanding how the hyperparameters work.
 Note that `random_state` is defined as a keyword argument in `train_test_split` itself, even though these algorithms will use the `random_state` in their own work.
 Do not provide a `random_state` in the `hopts` dictionary - it will be overwritten by the `random_state` you provide for `train_test_split` (or the default if none is provided).

 #### Implemented Sampling Algorithms